 The Card Issuer and the Processing Network

 Knowing the processing network for your credit card is pretty easy; there are only four: Visa, MasterCard, American Express, and Discover.
 And with many credit cards, the card issuer’s name is printed on the front of the card: Capital One, Chase, etc. However, with some credit cards, especially retail cards, the card issuer is not so obvious.
 Check the back of your credit card or your billing statement to learn who issues your credit card.
-With American Express and Discover cards, the card issuer and the processing network are the same.

 The Annual Fee and the Month It Will Be Charged